Choose a domain name

-For new government organisations or business units
+New government organisations or business units

-- avoids confusion with other government agencies.
+- avoids confusion with other government organisations.

 For an eligible project or initiative, choose a name that describes the purpose of the site and service being provided.

-Examples of good project or initiative domain names are:
+Good project or initiative domain names are: